🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 🚨 Real-World Consequences: Case Studies

-- Miami Tourist (2024): Fined $189 + court fees for riding Lime scooter without U.S. driver’s license.
+- Miami Tourist (2024): Fined $189 + court fees for riding a Lime scooter without a U.S. driver’s license.

 ❓ Licensing FAQ: Your Top Questions Answered